dablenparty/.unix/README.md

     - Flutter toolkit.
 - `fnm`
     - Fast Node Manager.
 A fast, cross-platform Node version manager that works quite well with environments.
+- `go`
+    - Golang toolkit.
 - `jenv`
     - Manages the Java environment, making switching versions easy.
 Note: does **not** install Java, only manages installed versions.
 - `pyenv`
     - A python version manager with support for virtual environments.
+I love how simple it is.